kedro-org/kedro/docs/source/extend_kedro/create_kedro_starters.md

 * `project_name` - A human readable name for the new project

-Kedro will then automatically create the following two variables from the `project_name`:
+Kedro will then automatically generate the following two variables from the `project_name`:

 * `repo_name` - A name for the directory that holds the project repository
 * `python_package` - A Python package name for the project package (see [Python package naming conventions](https://www.python.org/dev/peps/pep-0008/#package-and-module-names))